Fleckism/SecurityPlus/SecurityPlus/9A Secure Network Desings.md

 -   Extranet—this is a network of semi-trusted hosts, typically representing business partners, suppliers, or customers.
 Hosts must authenticate to join the extranet.
 -   Internet/guest—this is a zone permitting anonymous access (or perhaps a mix of anonymous and authenticated access) by untrusted hosts over the Internet.

 A large network may need more zones to represent different host groups, such as separating wireless stations from desktop workstations, and putting servers in their own groups.
-Cisco's enterprise security architecture uses core and distribution layers to interconnect access blocks, with each access block representing a different zone and business function.
+Cisco's enterprise security architecture #A_D uses core and distribution layers to interconnect access blocks, with each access block representing a different zone and business function.

 ![A center box labeled “Core/Distribution” is connected to 9 different VLAN boxes, as well as to 3 more boxes that are also connected to an ISP router.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2693-1599771801963.png)

-Enterprise security architecture.
+Enterprise security architecture #A_D.
 (Images © 123RF.com.)
 # DEMILITARIZED ZONES

 The most important distinction between different security zones is whether a host is Internet-facing.
 An Internet-facing host accepts inbound connections from and makes connections to hosts on the Internet.
 Internet-facing hosts are placed in one or more demilitarized zones (DMZs).
 A [[DMZ]] is also referred to as a perimeter or edge network.
 The basic principle of a DMZ is that traffic cannot pass directly through it.
 A DMZ enables external clients to access data on private systems, such as web servers, without compromising the security of the internal network as a whole.
 If communication is required between hosts on either side of a DMZ, a host within the DMZ acts as a proxy.
 For example, if an intranet host requests a connection with a web server on the Internet, a proxy in the DMZ takes the request and checks it.
 If the request is valid, it retransmits it to the destination.
 External hosts have no idea about what (if anything) is behind the DMZ.